Lymphohistiocytoid Mesothelioma

 - File for your share of $30 billion in trust funds

-Currently, there is not a lot of information on lymphohistiocytoid mesothelioma.
+With so few cases, there is not much information on lymphohistiocytoid mesothelioma.
 Because it is so rare, few patients have been studied.
 Instead, experts rely on the tumor characteristics to help provide a correct diagnosis.

 Lymphohistiocytoid tumors, as mentioned earlier, typically have a large number of immune cells.
 This makes diagnosis difficult as it mimics other more common diseases.